gemetalreg/youtube_playlist_download/README.md

 Downloads are multiprosessing, used multiprocessing module.

-This program is CLI and requeres two parametrs:
+This program is CLI and requires two parametrs:

 - playlist_url, for example https://www.youtube.com/some_playlist_name;
 - dest, where are you download playlist videos.